hagen/sql-server-to-api-poller/README.md

     }]
 }
 ```
+* Global options, which can be over-ridden
+* Cron syntax

 Although the `tables` property could define each and every options for each and every table,
 it could make sense to have global options, which are over-ridden by the `tables` config.
 So,
 `updated_at` might be the default column to check here, but for the table dbo.widgets, the column